Destinations Greece The Cyclades Santorini

 Must ordergrilled octopus + fennel salad

-The old cliff-side Argo relocated in recent years to a large garden venue in Kontochori, ~5 minutes from Fira — gave up the cliff view in exchange for room to breathe.
-Modern Greek-Mediterranean in a calmer setting.
-The right pick when you want the food without the cruise-deck volume.
+The old cliff-side Argo, moved a few years back to a big garden venue in Kontochori, about 5 minutes from Fira; it traded the caldera view for room to breathe.
+Modern Greek-Mediterranean, in a calmer setting.
+Come here when you want the food without the cruise-deck volume.

 Kontochori (inland)Garden venueQuieter alternative

-InsiderBook a dinner table (from 7:30) — it’s a big garden venue, so where you sit makes the night.
-Order the octopus risotto with mastic; come early and the underground cellar does wine tastings.
+InsiderBook a dinner table (from 7:30); it's a big garden venue, so where you sit makes the night.
+Order the octopus risotto with mastic, and come early enough for the wine tasting the underground cellar runs.
 Open April–October.

 Pelekanos